Brennen-Hill/Brennen-Hill.github.io/_presentations/scaling-the-physical-basis-of-prediction.md

 ---
 layout: page
-title: "The Physical Basis of Prediction"
+title: "Scaling The Physical Basis of Prediction"
 description: Presented at the NeurIPS Workshop on Scaling Environments for Agents
 importance: 7
 img: assets/img/posters/Scaling-The-Physical-Basis-of-Prediction.png